kubatjanf/AMDI/README.md

 - Develop a software interface for calibration and measurement evaluation.
 - Design a simpler calibration method that remains equivalent in accuracy but is more cost-effective.
 - Conduct intensive field testing and implement modifications based on the collected data.
+- Negotiate with TOMST company to integrate a native AMDI option into the TMS-4 software.

 ---